Tracking Financial Vulnerability in the UK.

 A summary of the methodology.

-The Urban Institute developed the Financial Vulnerability Index methodology with data collected from Lowell’s customer database, the FCA Financial Lives Survey and NOMIS.
+Opinium has continued to build on the work done by the Urban Institute in developing the Financial Vulnerability Index methodology with data collected from Lowell’s customer database, the FCA Financial Lives Survey and NOMIS, and latterly from primary research conducted by Opinium.
 The index is calculated with the following metrics:

 • Consumers who are in default [Lowell]